 In a separate mixing bowl, mix together brown sugar, canned pumpkin, eggs, oil and water.
 Stir well to combine.

 Add dry ingredients to wet and stir just until blended together.
 Be careful not to overmix.

-Pour into loaf pan and bake for about an hour to an hour and 15 minutes.
-It took about 75 minutes in my oven using a 8.5in. x4.5in. pyrex loaf pan.
+Pour into a large loaf pan and bake for about an hour to an hour and 15 minutes.
 Oven times will vary so just be sure to check your bread after the first 50 minutes.
 Insert a toothpick to test if it is completely baked through.

-When your bread is finished (while still warm), start poking a bunch of holes in it using a fork.
+When your bread is finished (while still warm), start poking a bunch of holes in it using a fork, toothpick or skewer.
 This will allow some of the glaze to seep into the bread.
 Be sure to put a paper towel or dish towel underneath your loaf pan too because once you start pouring the glaze, it may go a little over the edge if you pour too quickly like I usually do.

 Allow to cool before slicing.
 Look at how cute my little ramekin pumpkin bread turned out!